 CONCLUSIONS

-This analysis indicates that despite a long evolutionary separation of the low G+C Firmicutes and the high G+C Actinobacteria clades of Gram-positive bacteria from the Gram-negative Proteobacteria, the same basic enzyme mechanisms have been retained in the L-proline catabolic pathway.
+This analysis indicates that despite a long evolutionary separation of the low-G+C Firmicutes and the high G+C Actinobacteria clades of Gram-positive bacteria from the Gram-negative Proteobacteria, the same basic enzyme mechanisms have been retained in the L-proline catabolic pathway.
 The key amino residues needed for substrate and cofactor binding for both monofunctional and bifunctional PRODH and P5CDH (GSALDH) enzymes are almost always the same.
-There are occasional conservative substitutions of one polar residue for another, one nonpolar resdiue for another, or one small neutral residue for another.
+There are occasional conservative substitutions of one polar residue for another, one nonpolar residue for another, or one small neutral residue for another.
 These changes may affect the Km for binding L-proline or P5C as well as the actual rates of catalysis.
 The large amount of amino acid sequence data now available provides a valuable tool for testing specific hypotheses about these reactions in Gram-positive microorganisms..

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)